zbynekdrlik/obs-yt-player/README.md

 ### Creating Additional Instances

-Use the Windows batch file to create new instances in seconds:
+Use the included batch file to create new instances in seconds:

 ```cmd
 create_new_ytplayer.bat worship